Get Lifted

 Get Lifted is the debut studio album by American singer John Legend.
 It was released by GOOD Music, Sony Urban Music, and Columbia Records on December 28, 2004 in the United States.
-The production on the album was handled by Legend's then-manager, Kanye West, who also served as the album's executive producer, as well as Dave Tozer, will.i.am, and Devo Springsteen.
+Executive production was handled by Legend's then-manager and GOOD Music label boss Kanye West, who also co-produced the album alongside Dave Tozer, will.i.am, and Devo Springsteen.
 The album also features guest appearances by West, Snoop Dogg and Miri Ben-Ari.

 Get Lifted supported by four singles: "Used to Love U", "Ordinary People", "Number One" and "So High".
 The album received generally positive reviews from music critics.
 It debuted at number seven on the US Billboard 200 chart, selling 116,000 copies in its first week.
 The album later peaked at number four on the chart.
 At the 48th Annual Grammy Awards, the album won the award for Best R&B Album, and earned Legend another two awards, for Best New Artist and Best Male R&B Vocal Performance for his single "Ordinary People".

 Singles

 The album was supported by four singles.
 The first single "Used to Love U" was released on August 31, 2004.
 The single received moderate commercial success, peaking at number 74 on the US Billboard Hot 100 chart.
-The second single "Ordinary People" was released on April 7, 2005.
-This became Legend's first breakthrough hit.
-The song peaked at number 24 on the Billboard Hot 100, becoming Legend's first top 40 hit.
-It also received success outside of the US.
-In the United Kingdom, it was peaked at number four on the UK Singles Chart and number one on the UK R&B Singles chart.
-The song also received three nominations at the 48th Annual Grammy Awards for Song of the Year, Best R&B Song and Best Male R&B Vocal Performance, ultimately winning the latter.
+The second single "Ordinary People" was released on April 7, 2005, and became Legend's breakthrough hit.
+The song peaked within the top 40—at number 24—on the Billboard Hot 100, becoming Legend's first to do so.
+It also received success outside of the US; it peaked at number four on the UK Singles Chart and number one on the UK R&B Singles chart.
+"Ordinary People" also received three nominations at the 48th Annual Grammy Awards for Song of the Year, Best R&B Song and Best Male R&B Vocal Performance, ultimately winning the latter.
 The third single "Number One" was released on August 23, 2005.
-Unlike the last two singles, the song failed on the Billboard Hot 100.
-But it still managed to peak at number 63 on the UK Singles Chart.
-The final single "So High" was released on December 8, 2005.
-The song also failed to peaked on the Billboard Hot 100.
-But it still managed to peak at number 3 on the US Bubbling Under Hot 100 chart.
+It failed to reach the Billboard Hot 100, but peaked at number 63 on the UK Singles Chart.
+The final single, "So High" was released on December 8, 2005.
+The song also failed to enter the Billboard Hot 100, although it reached number three on the Bubbling Under Hot 100.